cicero78M/CAT_Psikologi_Frontend/README.md

 ## Setup

+This project requires **Node.js 18** or newer.

-Install dependencies and run the development server:
+Install dependencies and run the development server.
+Copy `.env.example` to `.env` and adjust the variables if needed:

 ```bash
 npm install